 - Difficulty falling or staying asleep (insomnia)

 Associated mental symptoms

 - A sense of dread

 There are many ways to treat anxiety.
 Some benefit from one treatment, others from a combination of treatments.
 The two main treatment options for (severe) anxiety are psychological therapy, in particular, Cognitive Behavioural Therapy (CBT), or medication.
 With CBT, unhelpful and unrealistic beliefs and behavioral patterns are identified and changed, which can reduce anxiety.
 Medication (e.g. selective serotonin re-uptake inhibitors, benzodiazepines) is prescribed for physical, as well as mental symptoms, despite unpleasant side effects.
 Other treatment options are self-help, Applied Relaxation, Parental Anxiety Management, Hypnotherapy and Herbal treatments, caffeine elimination, Electroconvulsive Therapy (ECT), Transcranial Magnetic Stimulation (TMS), and Psychosurgery.
 Psychosurgery is rarely used and solely in extreme cases, when other treatment options do not work.

 Neurofeedback training is a natural, non-invasive and effective choice in reducing Anxiety.

 Whilst medication can provide short-term relief by adjusting the chemicals in the brain, neuroplasticity enables Neurofeedback to ‘rewire’ the brain’s electrical circuits permanently.

-With Neurofeedback the brain owns self-regulating ability is used to resolve brain-deregulation, resulting in fewer worries and fear, decreased muscle tension, less head – and/or stomach ache, and improved sleeping pattern and better concentration.
+With Neurofeedback, the brain’s own self-regulating ability is used to resolve brain-deregulation, resulting in fewer worries and fears, decreased muscle tension, fewer headaches and/or stomachaches, and improved sleep patterns and better concentration.